kent-map/kent/built/sound-mirrors/README.md

 The Mirror itself is much larger than Corporal Cocks, bigger than those at Fan Bay as well, but it too is dwarfed, by history rather than scale, a stone-age Sky dish out of time but still defiantly in place.

-Word Count: 472
+This article was written: 8 October 2025.

-Bibliography
+### Bibliography

-Edmond, R. (2023).
-Borderland.
-Troubador Publishing Ltd.
+Edmond, R. (2023). _Borderland._ Troubador Publishing Ltd.
 National Trust.
-(2015).
-Fan Bay Battery Brief History |Kent. [online] Available at: https://www.nationaltrust.org.uk/visit/kent/the-white-cliffs-of-dover/fan-bay-battery---a-brief-history [Accessed 9 Sep.
+(2015). _Fan Bay Battery Brief History_. [online] Available at: https://www.nationaltrust.org.uk/visit/kent/the-white-cliffs-of-dover/fan-bay-battery---a-brief-history [Accessed 9 Sep.
 2025].